Ujimych/Record-door-events/README.md

 Contains the rolling RTSP video buffer.

-Old segments are automatically removed.
+Old segments are automatically removed according to the configured buffer duration.

 ### `events/`

-Contains temporary event marker files created by Home Assistant.
+Contains event marker files created by Home Assistant.

 ### `recordings/`

-Contains generated event videos.
+Temporary storage for newly generated event videos before they are moved to `ready/`.

 ### `ready/`

-Contains generated videos waiting to be processed by Home Assistant.
+Contains generated videos that are ready for processing by Home Assistant.

+Videos are published through MQTT when they become available.

+After successful processing, Home Assistant can delete the video using the `record_door_events_delete_video` shell command.

-Files older than the configured `ready_retention_days` are automatically deleted.
+Files that remain in `ready/` are automatically deleted after `ready_retention_days`.

 The default retention period is: